How did you decide to be an author?

 Step 2: Write.
 Revise.
 Write some more.
 Throw it away and start over.
 Keep writing.
 Show it to some friends.
 Rewrite.
 Join a local writing group and find some critique partners.
 Revise again, and know there’s no shame in chucking everything and starting again (statistically speaking, it takes seven tries to write a publishable book.
 You’ll find my thoughts on that statistic here).
 Whatever you do, keep writing.

-Step 3: Begin crafting your query letter.
+Step 3 (trad pub): If you’re going the traditional publishing route, begin crafting your query letter.
 To learn how to do this, visit Query Shark and read every post, start to finish.
 Learning how to succinctly describe your book and entice someone to read more will be useful whether you’re querying agents, editors, or simply writing promotional copy for self-published work.

-Step 4: Compile a list of potential agents and begin querying.
+Step 4 (trad pub): Compile a list of potential agents and begin querying.
 You’ll find plenty of options at AgentQuery.com.
 Can you become an author without an agent?
 Absolutely.
 Plenty of authors do it.
 Would I recommend it?
 I’d sooner cut off my nipples with a rusty fork and soak my chest in grapefruit juice.

-Step 5: Steel yourself for a roller coaster ride of rejections and requests, rewrites and giddy hope, gushing feedback and unanswered emails.
+Step 5 (trad pub): Steel yourself for a roller coaster ride of rejections and requests, rewrites and giddy hope, gushing feedback and unanswered emails.
 You’ll learn the patience of Job and earn the hide of a rhino.
 Wine helps.

-Step 6: Celebrate, cry, fume, shriek, pout, wallow, dance, or do whatever you need to do to handle whatever the final response may be.
+Step 6: Hit “publish” if you’re indie, or nervously watch your publisher do it if you’re trad.
+Celebrate, cry, fume, shriek, pout, wallow, dance, or do whatever you need to do to handle whatever the final response may be.
 Then put your clothes back on, park your butt in your chair, and do it all over again.